pyscripter/Ssh-Pascal/README.md

 - Lower-level usage is possible.

 ## Installation
-There are no components to isntall.
+There are no components to install.
 Just clone the repository and add the Source folder to your library path.

 ## Deployment
 The following dynamic libraries should be deployed in the same directory as the executable.